gisheri/elevation/README.md

 ## Database\*

 ### Before running the code, please enter `cd database` from the project directory and follow the 2 steps below.
-The database is built with [loopback.io](https://loopback.io/getting-started.html).

-*\*If you do not have loopback installed on your machine, you may need to run the command `$ npm install -g @loopback/cli` before running the steps below.
-For more information, click the link in the paragraph above.*
+*\* This database is built with [loopback.io](https://loopback.io/getting-started.html).
+If you do not have loopback installed on your machine, you may need to run the command `$ npm install -g @loopback/cli` before running the steps below.
+For more information, click the link above.*

 1. `npm install`
 2. `node .`